 The most common way to contract poison ivy is by directly touching the plant, whether leaves, stems, roots, or the berries.
 Even with minimal contact, the power of poison ivy can be strong enough to elicit the painful rash associated with exposure.
 While you may think you may be on high alert when in areas such as the woods, poison ivy can grow nearly anywhere, including near the sidewalks of popular places.
 Keep an eye out no matter where you are for this poisonous plant.

-Even if you did not come into direct contact, it is still possible to develop the painful rash by proxy.
-The oils emitted from poisonous plants can retain potency even n trace amounts.
+Even if you did not come into direct contact, it is still possible to develop a painful rash by proxy.
+The oils emitted from poisonous plants can retain potency even in trace amounts.
 If you stepped in the oils unknowingly and then touch your shoes, you can develop a rash.
 If someone else has poison ivy oil on their skin or clothes and you come in contact, you are vulnerable to the effects of having touched the plant yourself.

 While it considered unsafe and not a recommended method, some people will attempt to burn poison ivy plants to rid their property of them.
 Whether from an irresponsible neighbor or a nearby brush fire, inhaling the vapors of burning poison ivy opens you up to developing complications.
 This type of contraction is especially painful as it will affect the sensitive areas of the nasal passages and lungs.